Patriotic Poems

 By Joanna Fuchs

 Patriotic poems include war poems.
 Tens of thousands of people type the words War Poems into their search engine each month.
-I doubt they are looking for antiwar poems or peace poems, so I wrote this "war is necessary" war poem for them.
+I doubt they are looking for antiwar poems or peace poems, so I wrote this "war is necessary" war poem for them, in my collection of patriotic poems.

 Make War, Not Love